 1 cup Masoor Daal (small, round, split red lentils) 1/2 cup Moong Daal (small, oval split yellow lentils)

-4 cups water 2 tsp crushed garlic 1 tsp salt 1 1/4 tsp ground cayenne pepper (use less if you don’t like spicy) 1/4 tsp turmeric 3/4 cup diced onions 3/4 cup diced tomato 1/2 jalapeno, diced, optional 1/4 cup cilantro, rough-chopped, optional
+4 cups water 2 tsp crushed garlic 1 tsp salt 1/4 tsp ground cayenne pepper (add more if you dare – it was originally 1 1/4 tsp – but that was too hot!)
+1/4 tsp turmeric 3/4 cup diced onions 3/4 cup diced tomato (Can also substitute 1 can of Rotel Tomatoes for the tomato and jalapeno.)
+1/2 jalapeno, diced, optional 1/4 cup cilantro, rough-chopped, optional

-Bagaar: 2 Tbsp oil 1 1/2 cloves of garlic, roughly chopped 1 1/4 tsp whole cumin 3 dry red chilis (small, round ones, but you can use two long red ones instead.)
+Bagaar: 2 Tbsp oil 1 1/2 cloves of garlic, roughly chopped 1 1/4 tsp whole cumin 3 dry red chilis/peppers (small, round ones, but you can use two long red ones instead.)

 Wash both daals well, swirling and rinsing until the water is mostly clear.
 Add to a large pot.
 Then add water, garlic, salt, cayenne, turmeric, onions and tomatoes.
 Cook 30-40 minutes.